abccastro/House-Price-Prediction-using-Polynomial-Regression/Anime Recommendation System/README.md

 # Anime Recommendation System

-The dataset was web scraped from MyAnimeList.
+The datasets were web scraped from MyAnimeList.
 See "MyAnimeList Web Scraping.ipynb" for more information.

 ## Installation